Apappas97/Data-Cleaning-in-SQL/README.md

 * PARESENAME is an alternative to SUBSTRING that does not recognize a ',' as a delimiter but instead recognizes a period '.' as one.
    * Used REPLACE to substitute commas for periods
-## Usa a CASE Statement to Change Y and N to Yes and No in the "SoldAsVacant" Column
+## Use a CASE Statement to Change Y and N to Yes and No in the "SoldAsVacant" Column
 <img src="https://github.com/Apappas97/Data-Cleaning-in-SQL/blob/main/Images/Y_N_Before.png">
 </p>